-4.10 Fold Mirror Adjustment
+4.10 Adjust the Fold Mirror

 If a corner or edge of an image is missing, the fold mirror might be misaligned with the optical system.
 To correct this issue:

 - Adjust the screw closest to the operator's side (right side, when facing screen) to raise or lower the image. - Adjust the screw on the left side to move the image left or right.